svanteschubert/en16931-data-extractor/README.md

 The semantic part (light grey) is loaded as SemanticNode object.
 The data extractor saves the model of each table in its own XML file to ease reading the data.
 The normative tables is being saved twice, once with all information and a second time as subset equal to the informative table, making comparison easier.
+The name of our own XML files are a combination out of:  "specification document name" + "table name" + ".xml"

 ## Usage
 1) Call 'mvn install' in the root directory of the project once, to build the ODF reader (ODFDOM library)